tynnienjambi/akan-name/README.md

 * Fork the repository
 * Then click on the clone/download button to get a link to clone or download
 * pull the repository link to your local host
-* To open the live site click on the gh-page link in description.
+* To open the live site click on the gh-page link in description

-## Known Bugs
-The formula for calculating the day of the week had an error but i plan to work on it after perfect research on what the correct formula should be.

 ## Technologies Used
  <!-- This site is developed by HTML, CSS and JAVASCRIPT. -->